 If you’re looking for a low- tech, low cost positive reinforcement tool to award good behavior, wait until you see this easy behavior management idea!
+It’s prefect for special education teachers, but can be used by anyone, really.
 Here’s a step-by-step explanation on how to make your own Behavior Counter Keychains.

 What is a Counter Keychain?